redbrick/open-governance/documents/Constitution.md

 **4.6** The Committee may also be assisted by the following non-core positions:

 - Vice-Chairperson
-- Graphics Design Officer (GDO)
+- Graphics Design Officer
-- First Year Rep
+- First Year Representative
 - Webmaster
 - 3x Systems Administrator
 - 2x Helpdesk